bastillion-io/Bastillion-EC2/README.md

 Third-party dependencies are mentioned in the [_3rdPartyLicenses.md_](3rdPartyLicenses.md)

-AGPL License
+The Prosperity Public License
 -----------
-Bastillion-EC2 is available use under the Affero General Public License
+Bastillion-EC2 is available for free use under the Prosperity Public License

 Author
 ------